IARCbioinfo/SBG-CGC_course2018/README.md

 12:30-14:00 Lunch Break
 14:00-17:00 Practical application: running your own practical project in the cloud using the R api, CWL and Docker.

+## Gitter Chat

+A [gitter channel](https://gitter.im/IARCbioinfo/SBG-CGC_course2018) is open for the course.
+This will allow participants to discuss on their projects but also to ask any question regarding the course.

 ## Participants guidelines

 Participants would need to install R and Rstudio.
 One possibility is to use the steps proposed in [this gist](https://gist.github.com/mGalarnyk/41c887e921e712baf86fecc507b3afc7).